ssaarela/javersion/README.md

 reverts it back to what ever is set to it in object initializer.
 This applies also to primitive fields: nulls are skipped and the field is left to it's default value.

+In some rare cases where `ValueType` needs to support null, it may use `Persistent.NULL` as a null-marker that isn't equal to non-existing keys. `MapType` is one such special case as it supports null values.

 ## Lists

 List elements are mapped by index.
 Beware that if you remove from the beginning of the list, all subsequent